-A quick and cost effective way to get rid of gnats is by using a homemade gnat trap.
+A quick and cost-effective way to get rid of gnats is by using a DIY homemade gnat trap.
 There are a few different DIY gnat traps, allowing you to use what’s in your store cupboard.
 Whichever trap you choose, making it is a simple process…

 - Fill your chosen jar or can with apple cider vinegar.
 If you don’t have any apple cider vinegar in your store cupboard, any type of vinegar will work well.
 If you’re using white vinegar though, we’d recommend adding a couple of drops of dish soap to make it extra appealing to those gnats (they’re especially fond of lemon!).

 - Seal the lid, or cover with cling film if you don’t have a lid, and poke several very small holes in the top using a nail or a screw.

 - Leave the jar in a place that seems to be popular with your gnats (if you have more than one problem area, you can make several jars to cover multiple locations).

 - The gnats will fly into your DIY gnat trap but will be unable to leave it again!
 Once full up, simply empty out the contents down the sink and reuse it once again.

 - Take a small container such as a shot glass or a similar-sized cup.

 - Fill the container about ¾ of the way full with red wine (any old red wine will do, the gnats aren’t fussy!).